 Diablo saw Ronnie as a cartoon, and a sloth, not simply lazy, but too lazy to bother to think, which was what made him a foil for Diablo's seriously deranged, outrageously psychopathic, and eternally opportunistic Munchhausen mom.

 Ronnie dropped consonants.
 Munchhausen mom whistled through broken teeth.
-She said Ronnie could take a joke because Ronnie is a joke, she said.
-“Ask him to say 'battery.'”
+She said Ronnie could take a joke because Ronnie is a joke, “Ask him to say 'battery,'” she cackled.
 Apparently he drops vowels too.
 A three-year relationship was the record for Munchhausen mom.
-Diablo reassured himself that Ronnie was not his father.
+Diablo reassured himself Ronnie was not his father.
 Their history wasn't long enough.
-She didn't need men.
+She didn't need men anyway.
 She used drugs and alcohol and sex to conjure tornadoes of chaos.
 She didn't take drugs and alcohol and have sex.
 She needed others to take drugs and alcohol and have sex so she could treat them sadistically and murder them without suspicion.

-Diablo had seen her knock off a couple of 'boyfriends,' and this had equipped him with a level of prudence regarding personal use of drugs and alcohol.
-The unspoken truth about Munchhausen mom's disappearance was a life sentence she now served for multiple murders never proved.
+Diablo had seen her knock off a couple of 'boyfriends,' and this equipped him with a level of prudence regarding personal use of drugs and alcohol.
+The unspoken truth about Munchhausen mom's disappearance was a life sentence she is serving for multiple murders never proved.
 Ronnie suggested they put her in a nut ward with a bit between her teeth.
 “It was her, or me.
 She lost.”
-Ronnie credits survival to his freakish high tolerance for drugs and especially poison.
+Ronnie credits his survival to his freakishly high tolerance for drugs and especially poison, in particular, Potassium Chloride, “Indetectable upon autopsy," she would say, and cackle, and whistle.

 Eventually Diablo was introduced to one of Ronnie's former partners (in crime), a businessman in Regina who owns a used car lot in the northeast corner of the city.
 Foster is a typical used car salesman, ready, willing, and able to fleece you to your face exactly the way you expect.
 The more he smiles, the more wool you're going to lose, and you stand there smiling back while he does it.
-“You got room for four bodies in that trunk,” is a plaque on the wall in his office.
+“You got room for four bodies in that trunk,” is a plaque on the wall of his office, which truly endeared Diablo to the place.

 Diablo works hard to keep the disgruntled owner of the historic property slammed on morphine.
 One of the owner's daughters' changes Diablo's sheets once a week.
 After a while he is going to ask her to do his laundry.
 And he would give her a tip.
 Don't buy historic property.